ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 30 minutes.
 Finished chapter 3 of YDKSJS book 3 this and object.
 Also checked out a few courses for developing a website.

 **Thoughts**: Thinking I'm going to take a break from all this JavaScript reading and do some actual coding.

+### Day 20: February 25th, 2017

+**Today's Progress**: Coded for 45 minutes.
+Successfully installed Ruby, Ruby Gems, and Homebrew using the command line.
+Started reading about Jekyll

+**Thoughts**: This is pretty cool!
+I'm stoked to build a website and learn about Jekyll.